Favorite People and Places in Las Vegas

 Happening now in downtown Las Vegas is the next big thing – micromobility via bike share.
 The BCycle / RTC Bike Share – rtcbikeshare.bcycle.com – is the go-to, slow adventure in one of the world’s most storied cities.
 Hashtag: #RTCBikeShare

-Keep Vegas Weir’d!
-For fans of quiet and urban ecotourism and conscious travel, one of the must visit places in Las Vegas is Clark County Wetlands Park just beyond the onetime football and rugby stadium.
+Keep Vegas weir’d!
+For fans of quiet and urban ecotourism and conscious travel, one of the must visit places in Las Vegas is Clark County Wetlands Park just beyond the one-time football and rugby stadium.

 The Las Vegas community has come together to build a new community healing garden as a prompt and thoughtful response to 2017’s Oct.
 1 tragedy.

 Can stacked, day-glo boulders be an inspired roadside attraction?
 Yes, with free admission.
-Seven Magic Mountains has been a go-to, whimsical delight since May 11, 2016.
+Seven Magic Mountains has been a go-to, whimsical delight since May 11, 2016 and is scheduled to be disassembled by the end of 2021.
 Hashtag: #7magicmountains

 For those keen on public art – the sculptures, land art and ephemeral street art, one object deserving attention is located on the grounds of the McCarran Airport.
 Find the Vaquero (Cowboy) Statue by sculptor Luis Alfonso Jiménez, Jr on the xeriscaped hill close to where the old airport used to be.